 Loin: The area between the shoulder and back legs.
 This cut is the leanest, also the most tender part of all.

-Therefore, the key here is mix fat and lean.
+Therefore, the key here a mix of fat and lean cuts

 How to serve Slow Cooker BBQ Pulled Pork